kitnil/awesome/README.md

 - [Signal-Android](https://github.com/signalapp/Signal-Android) - A private messenger for Android.
 - [antlr4](https://github.com/antlr/antlr4) - ANTLR (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
 - [interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.
-- [elasticsearch](https://github.com/elastic/elasticsearch) - Open Source, Distributed, RESTful Search Engine
+- [elasticsearch](https://github.com/elastic/elasticsearch) - Free and Open, Distributed, RESTful Search Engine
 - [api-samples](https://github.com/youtube/api-samples) - Code samples for YouTube APIs, including the YouTube Data API, YouTube Analytics API, and YouTube Live Streaming API.
 The repo contains language-specific directories that contain the samples.
 - [Caldroid](https://github.com/roomorama/Caldroid) - A better calendar for Android
 - [spydroid-ipcamera](https://github.com/fyhertz/spydroid-ipcamera) - A powerful and funny android app. that streams the camera and microphone of your phone to your browser or to VLC